PaulleDemon/awesome-landing-pages/readme.md

 1. If you are planning to modify tailwind you must have node installed.

 > [!NOTE]
-> Install dependencies from `.package.json` not package.json, as package.json contains additional dependencies to help with types
+> Install dependencies from `.package.json` not package.json, as package.json contains additional dev dependencies to help with types

 2.Add a file called `tailwind.config.js` (Note: every folder has this file, with theme)
 ```js